RedPitaya/Documentation/quickStart/SDcard/SDcard.rst

       Select tool dialog

 #.
-In the **Restore Disk Image** window select your SD card in the **Destination** pull down menu.
+In the **Restore Disk Image** window, select your SD card in the **Destination** pull-down menu.
-   Be careful to select the correct device, use the size for orientation (for example 16 GB SD card).
+   Be careful to select the correct device; use the size for orientation (for example, a 16 GB SD card).

 .. figure:: DIW_3.png
       :align: center